nikhil460789-ship-it/dark-pattern-tax/README.md

 | **Key Columns** | `retail_price`, `discounted_price`, `product_rating`, `product_category_tree` |
 | **Categories** | 10 major categories analysed |

+> **Note:** Dataset not included in this repository due to file size limits.
+> Download from the link above and place in root folder as
+> `flipkart_com-ecommerce_sample.csv` before running the notebook.

 ---

 ## 🔬 Methodology